ibm-cloud-docs/cloud-logs/ts-cos-config.md

 ## Next steps
 {: #next-steps}

 After running the above commands, the UI will correctly reflect the bucket.
-If further issues persist, [contact IBM Cloud support](/docs/get-support) for assistance.
+If further issues persist, [Contact IBM Support](/docs/account?topic=account-using-avatar&interface=ui) for assistance.